creatis-ULTIM/creatis-ULTIM.github.io/collections/_posts/2025-01-29-SpeedOfSoundEstimation.md

 SDR algorithm delineates an inclusion geometry at (x = 0, y = 10) above the mid-range SoS value (1580 m/s), as a single focal region as confirmed by biopsy and with a lateral extent in agreement with that observed in B-mode.

 # Conclusions
-* The numerical experiments demonstrate that the proposed SDR method enables precise reconstruction of sound speed maps with excellent spatial resolution and contrast.
+* The numerical experiments demonstrate that the proposed SDR ( spacial domain reconstruction) method enables precise reconstruction of sound speed maps with excellent spatial resolution and contrast compared to FDR (fourier domain reconstruction) formulation.

 * SDR formulation can exclude regions of missing information in the reconstruction.